 A simple solution to the problem is to check whether the given automaton $\A$ is equivalent to an automaton $\B$ expressing the constant top value of $\A$, which is computable in \PTime by \cref{cl:ComputingTopValue}.
-For some automata classes, it is good enough for a matching upper bound.
+For some automata classes, it suffices for a matching upper bound.